swissup/swissup.github.io/m2/argento/luxury/customization/index.md

 ### Change the view of homepage slider

+> Starting from Argento version 1.1.0 you can configure it in admin under `Stores > Configuration > Swissup Theme Editor > Argento Luxury > Home Page > Enable Fullscreen Slider`.

 In Argento Luxury theme slider on home page is displayed fullscreen under header.
 You can disable it by setting less variable in your [_argento_custom.less](/m2/argento/customization/custom-css/) file: